FrankCasanova/FrankyMusicDownloader/README.md

 # FrankyYTDownloader
-A little project, is a simple but powerfull Video Downloader.
+A little project, is a simple but powerfull Music Downloader.